Ivanka Trump Seemingly Misspeaks During Jerusalem Embassy Presentation, References 'United States On America'

 — Shawn Carlow (@shawncarlow) May 14, 2018

 One poster joked that the commemorative coin companies would need to revise the printing plates for this one and another said this was a family of grifters stealing our country after picking up on Ivanka’s mistake.
-Comedian Chelsea Handler minced no words in sharing her thoughts on Ivanka and husband Jared Kushner being in Jerusalem at all and some tweets pointed out that at this ceremony, Trump really only had one job to do and she didn’t manage even that much flawlessly.
+Comedian Chelsea Handler minced no words in sharing her thoughts on Ivanka and husband Jared Kushner being in Jerusalem at all, and some tweets pointed out that at this ceremony, Trump really only had one job to do and she didn’t manage even that much flawlessly.

 So far, Ivanka hasn’t made any reference to the speaking mistake on her social media pages.
 Trump has tweeted and retweeted several posts related to her visit to Jerusalem, but even a Fox News retweet of the opening that she posted has some people posting criticism toward the first daughter and pointing out the flub she made.

-This flub of Ivanka Trump’s of referencing the “United States on America” instead of the “United States of America” is just the latest in a long line of mistakes made by those in the first family when communicating with Americans.
+This flub of Ivanka Trump’s referencing the “United States on America” instead of the “United States of America” is just the latest in a long line of mistakes made by those in the first family when communicating with Americans.
 It may have been one small word, but it’s clear that it caused a lot of eye rolling across social media.

 "United States ON America".
 Geez Ivanka can't even get the name right.
 A family of grifters is stealing our country